Bira/octopus-carnival/_drafts/wir-mm-4e-nightmare.md

 I imagine a nightmare has little reason to stand still while Hooves of Hell is charged.
 It will play Fire Tron with the PCs for as long as it can, only stopping to kick someone while it waits for the power to recharge.
-And unlike a Tron bike it can run through its own walls just fine.
+And unlike a Tron bike it can run through its own walls just fine, even with a rider.
 A whole pack of them would be, well, a nightmare to fight for PCs who aren't resistant to fire.

 ## Sample Encounters and Final Impressions